mikeroyal/Docker-Guide/README.md

 [Docker Enterprise](https://www.mirantis.com/software/docker/docker-enterprise/) is a subscription including software, supported and certified container platform for CentOS, Red Hat Enterprise Linux (RHEL), Ubuntu, SUSE Linux Enterprise Server (SLES), Oracle Linux, and Windows Server 2016, as well as for cloud providers AWS and Azure.
 In [November 2019 Docker's Enterprise Platform business was acquired by Mirantis](https://www.mirantis.com/company/press-center/company-news/mirantis-acquires-docker-enterprise/).

 [Docker Desktop](https://www.docker.com/products/docker-desktop) is an application for MacOS and Windows machines for the building and sharing of containerized applications and microservices.
 Docker Desktop delivers the speed, choice and security you need for designing and delivering containerized applications on your desktop.
 Docker Desktop includes Docker App, developer tools, Kubernetes and version synchronization to production Docker Engines.
+Also, checkout [Docker Desktop for Apple silicon](https://docs.docker.com/desktop/mac/apple-silicon/).

 [Docker Hub](https://hub.docker.com/) is the world's largest library and community for container images Browse over 100,000 container images from software vendors, open-source projects, and the community.